leighleighleigh/JCAN/README.md

     return 0;
 }
 ```
-More examples can be found [in the examples folder](https://github.com/leighleighleigh/JorzaCAN/tree/main/examples).
+More examples can be found [in the examples folder](https://github.com/leighleighleigh/jCAN/tree/main/examples).

 </p>
 </details>

 ## Installation
-Download the latest builds from the [Releases Page](https://github.com/leighleighleigh/JorzaCAN/releases), and add them to your include path or install it into your Python environment!
+Download the latest builds from the [Releases Page](https://github.com/leighleighleigh/jCAN/releases), and add them to your include path or install it into your Python environment!

 ## Quirks / Known Bugs
- - A dedicated `scripts-postbuild` crate is used to move all the build-artifacts (`libjorzacan.a`, `jorzacan.h`, etc...) into `/out/<profile>/<target>/jorzacan`
+ - A dedicated `scripts-postbuild` crate is used to move all the build-artifacts (`libjcan.a`, `jcan.h`, etc...) into `/out/<profile>/<target>/jcan`
  - Workspace-level `cargo build` is broken, use `build.sh` instead.
- - C++ examples must be built manually with CMake, their `include` folder is symlinked to the `/out/.../jorzacan` directory
+ - C++ examples must be built manually with CMake, their `include` folder is symlinked to the `/out/.../jcan` directory

 ## Development
 ```bash